eboateng25/BitcoinFunctions/README.md

 # Bitcoin Functions
-These applications were developed to work on the server side of BitInTheMiddle.co (inactive).
-These application use and require Bitcoin Core to send and confirm bitcoin transactions.
+<b>These applications were developed to work on the server side of BitInTheMiddle.co (inactive).
+These application use and require Bitcoin Core to send and confirm bitcoin transactions.</b>

 <i>Please note that this application was designed and developed in April of 2020 and has not been updated since.</i>